FortiFlex Workshop

 Create FortiFlex API User

-• Enter a username for the API User such as: flexapiuser
+• Enter a description for the API User such as: flex[XX] where [XX] is your flex student number

 • Choose the SysAdmin Permission Profile